com3dian/Grobidmonkey/README.md

 GROBID means **G**ene**R**ation **O**f **BI**bliographic **D**ata.

 [GROBID](https://github.com/kermitt2/grobid) is a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured XML/TEI encoded documents with a particular focus on technical and scientific publications.

+You can also try the [GROBID web app](https://kermitt2-grobid.hf.space/) with your paper.